feynmanm/popular_movies_1/README.md

-In the FetchMovieTask.java file, put in your themoviedb.org API key that you requested from that site.
-Assign this String to the final static API_KEY.
+To run this app, you need to set up an account on themovieddb.org and request and receive an API key.
+In the DataFetcher.java file, assign your themoviedb.org API key (as a string literal) that you requested from that site to the API_KEY static variable:

+public final static String API_KEY = "XXX";